Neoclassical architecture in Russia: The period of Paul I (1796–1801)

 Catherine the Great died in 1796, and her son Paul became Emperor; but he had shown signs of mental instability, and it did not last long.
 His reforms had limited the rights of the nobility, and in 1801 he was assassinated by a group of conspirators, including his son Crown Prince Alexander.
 The most significant innovation was the change of taste of which the best example has been reflected in the care of the interior of the Pavlovsk Palace, that the sovereign had chosen as a dwelling.
 The emperor's wife Maria Feodorovna had tried to introduce into his home the refinements she had known in her visit to France in 1782.

+Redevelopment post the Moscow Fire of 1812

+Much of central Moscow was destroyed by fire during the French invasion of 1812.
+In subsequent decades much of the city was rebuilt in the neoclassical style, under the supervision of Italian-Russian architects such as Joseph Bové, and Alberto Cavos, under military governors Alexander Tormasov (1814–1819) and Dmitry Golitsyn (1820–ca 1840).